3 nights starting from

 Day 4: Pistoia and home

-Another undiscovered gem, Pistoia’s medieval citizens were known for violence, whose favoured weapon was a tiny dagger called a “pistoia.”
-It is a more peaceful town today with lots to see including the Duomo, 13th century hospital and orphanage , Ospedale del Ceppo and the churches of Sant’Andrea and San Giovanni Fuorcivitas.
-Return to Pisa Airport for return flight to Gatwick.
+A little further north west from Florence is another undiscovered gem, Pistoia.
+Its medieval citizens were renowned for violence, whose favoured weapon was a tiny dagger called a “pistoia.”
+It is a more peaceful town today with lots to see including the Duomo, 13th century hospital and orphanage, Ospedale del Ceppo and the churches of Sant’Andrea and San Giovanni Fuorcivitas.
+Return to Pisa Airport for the return flight to London Heathrow.

 NB: Exact order of excursions may vary according to local conditions and tour manager's discretion.

 Please note the maximum group size on this tour is 25 passengers.

 Albergo Celide, Lucca